Zatom-1: Towards a Multimodal Foundation Model for 3D Molecules and Materials: Related Work

-\paragraph{Overview.} Overall, prior work in molecular/material generation has focused either on discrete (graph/SMILES) models or on separate generative flows/diffusions for molecules or crystals \citep{hoogeboom2022equivariant, xie2022crystal}.
+Overall, prior work in molecular/material generation has focused either on discrete (graph/SMILES) models or on separate generative flows/diffusions for molecules or crystals \citep{hoogeboom2022equivariant, xie2022crystal}.
 Our approach differs by unifying generative and predictive modeling for all-atom 3D chemistry.
-We draw on advances in flow matching and multimodal architecture design \citep{song2023equivariant, miller2024flowmm, vonessen2025tabasco}, and we treat generative modeling itself as a pretraining strategy.
-This differs from previous scientific foundation models that often focus on language or graph representations \citep{PyzerKnapp2025, Choi2025FMchem, wadell2025foundation}.
-By explicitly modeling the ambient 3D space of atoms and elements together, we extend the flow-based generative paradigm to create a single foundation model across 3D molecular and material domains.
+We draw on advances in flow matching and multimodal architecture design \citep{song2023equivariant, miller2024flowmm, vonessen2026tabasco}, and we treat generative modeling itself as a pretraining strategy.
+This differs from previous scientific foundation modeling efforts that focus on language or 2D graph representations \citep{PyzerKnapp2025, Choi2025FMchem, wadell2025foundation}; that do not support downstream prediction tasks with learned representations \citep{zhang2025unigenx}; that are not trained across multiple data domains \textit{end-to-end} \citep{lu2026unified}; or that autoregressively assume a canonical token ordering for unordered sets of atoms \citep{zhang2025unigenx, lu2026unified}.
+By explicitly modeling the ambient 3D space of atoms and elements together with a standardized Transformer architecture, we extend the flow-based generative paradigm to create and evaluate a single, general-purpose model architecture across 3D molecular and material domains.